Back to Blog

 Frequently Asked Questions

-How much does a laundromat cost per load in St. George?
+How much does a laundromat cost per load?

-Is it cheaper to use a laundromat or rent a washer and dryer?
+Is it cheaper to use a laundromat or do laundry at home?

 Ready to rent a washer and dryer in St. George?
 Fill out our quick form or call (435) 767-7225.